kmgallahan/Style-as-Code/docs/The_Best_Practices/Language_Features/use_of_type_keywords.md

 ---
-title: Simplified Names
-parent: The Best Practices
+grand_parent: The Best Practices
+parent: Language Features
+title: Use of Type Keywords
 ---

 # Simplified Names